austintwang/finemo_gpu/README.md

 - **Scale Invariance**: Hit calling depends on motif and contribution score shapes, not absolute magnitudes.
 Use `hit_coefficient_global` or `hit_importance` for importance-based thresholding.
 - **Competitive Assignment**: Overlapping motif candidates compete; only the best-fitting motif at each position receives a non-zero coefficient.
-- **Legacy Format Support**: Convert older TF-MoDISCo files using `modisco convert` from [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite).
+- **Legacy Format Support**: Convert older TF-MoDISco files using `modisco convert` from [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite).

 ### Output reporting and post-processing

 #### `finemo report`

-Generate an HTML report (`report.html`) visualizing TF-MoDISCo seqlet recall and hit distributions.
+Generate an HTML report (`report.html`) visualizing TF-MoDISco seqlet recall and hit distributions.
-If `-n/--no-recall` is not set, the regions used for hit calling must exactly match those used during the TF-MoDISCo motif discovery process.
+If `-n/--no-recall` is not set, the regions used for hit calling must exactly match those used during the TF-MoDISco motif discovery process.
 This command does not utilize the GPU.

 Usage: `finemo report -r <regions> -H <hits> -o <out_dir> [-m <modisco_h5>] [-W <modisco_region_width>] [-n]`